berkcohadar/cpp-algorithms/Readme.md

 SEARCHING:

-For searching algorithms with 1 million elements, all three algorithms is very close to each in terms of time consumption; however, the number of operations made in these algorithms differ.
+For searching algorithms with 1 million elements, all three algorithms are very close to each in terms of time consumption; however, the number of operations made in these algorithms differ.
 Binary search is the most effective and linear search is the least in terms of operation amount.
 Additionally, jump search's operation amount differs according to the wanted value.